Biruk-Zewdie/Notes/FullStackDevNotes/JavaNotes.md

 ## what is the difference between final, finally and finalize?
 - final - a non access modifier that is used to make fields/variables constant.
 Restricts modification in variables, methods (restrict overriding) and classes (restrict inheritance).
-- finally - is a block in exception handling, which cleans up our code or everything in our finally block will be executed after a try-catch.
+- finally - is a block in exception handling, which cleans up our code or everything in our finally block will be always executed after a try-catch.
 - finalize - a protected method in Object class that garbage collectors call on an object when it determines that the are no more references to the object.
     - it allows the object to perform clean up actions before being garbage collected.